 The Issuer bears its own organizational and offering expenses, all expenses related to its investment program and expenses incurred in connection with its operations including, but not limited to, external legal, administrative, trustee, accounting, tax and audit expenses, costs related to trading, acquiring, monitoring or disposing of investments of the Issuer, and interest and other borrowing expenses, expenses of preparing and distributing reports, financial statements, and litigation or other extraordinary expenses.
 The Issuer has retained the Trustee to provide trustee services.
 Additionally, the Trustee performs loan administration, debt covenant compliance calculations, and monitoring and reporting services.
-For the years ended February 29, 2016, February 28, 2015 and 2014, the Issuer paid \$0.1 million, \$0.1 million, \$0.1 million, respectively, for trustee services provided and is included in other expenses in the statements of operations.
+For the years ended February 28, 2017, February 29, 2016 and February 28, 2015, the Issuer paid \$0.1 million, \$0.1 million, respectively, for trustee services provided and is included on the statements of operations.